Louisa May Alcott's Orchard House

-Alcott's daughter, writer Louisa May Alcott, wrote the novel Little Women here after her family sold the nearby house known today as the Wayside to author Nathaniel Hawthorne.
-The historic home is now a house museum dedicated to Alcott's life and work.
+Alcott's daughter, writer Louisa May Alcott, wrote the novel Little Women at Orchard House after her family sold the nearby house known today as the Wayside to author Nathaniel Hawthorne.
+The historic home is now a house museum dedicated to the Alcotts' life and work.

-Located on the Lexington Road, the two houses and 12 acres of land were purchased by Amos Bronson Alcott.
-The family lived in this farmhouse which also contained an orchard of forty apple trees.
+The Alcotts lived in Orchard House until they sold it in 1882.
+In 1911, the Concord Women's Club purchased the home in order to memorialize Louisa May Alcott's live and legacy.
 This house has been well-preserved and appears much as it did when Alcott lived here.
 The house serves as a museum with period furniture and other items that were owned by the Alcott family as well as artifacts from the life of Louisa May Alcott.
 Her work has been required reading in American classrooms for over a century.